 The country's shale gas and shale oil reservoirs rank among the largest in the world.
-Since more than four decades, gas production off the coast of Tierra del Fuego is a solid foothold in Argentina.
+Since more than four decades, offshore gas production in Tierra del Fuego is a solid foothold in Argentina.

-In the south of the country, off the coast of Tierra del Fuego, Wintershall Dea is a partner in the offshore concession Cuenca Marina Austral 1, CMA-1 for short.
-Natural gas, crude oil and small volumes of condensate are produced here from ten fields.
-Wintershall Dea has stakes in the fields Carina, Aires and Vega-Pléyade.
+In the south of the country, in Tierra del Fuego, Wintershall Dea is partner in the offshore concession Cuenca Marina Austral 1 (CMA-1).
+Natural gas, crude oil and small volumes of condensate are produced from seven fields.

-The world’s southernmost production platform is located in the Vega Pléyade field.
-Put into operation in 2016 off the coast of Tierra del Fuego, the platform makes a significant contribution to Argentina’s natural gas supply.
-Vega Pléyade is one of ten fields in the CMA-1 concession that are connected with each other via a complex infrastructure for production, processing and transport.
-The as yet undeveloped Fenix and Leo fields promise further potential.
+The world’s southernmost gas production platform is located off the coast of Tierra del Fuego in the Vega Pléyade field.
+Put in operation in 2016, the platform makes a significant contribution to Argentina’s natural gas supply.
+Vega Pléyade is one of seven fields in the CMA-1 concession that are connected with each other via a complex infrastructure for production, processing and transport.
+The yet undeveloped Fenix and Leo fields promise further potential.